The Four Seasons (band): 2000–2026: Valli-led tours and Jersey Boys

 The Four Seasons announced their farewell tour, The Last Encores Tour, to run through 2024, including several extended stays at the Westgate Las Vegas Resort & Casino.
 In an interview with the Los Angeles Times, Valli did not rule out future appearances after the tour, stating that "I'm not sure whether I'm gonna keep going out."
 The tour was eventually extended into 2025, with representatives for Valli responding to criticism of him touring at such an advanced age and fears of elder abuse by assuring that Valli was "doing just fine and super happy to be still performing."
 In a statement to People, Valli indicated a willingness to continue performing as long as audiences continued to buy tickets, responding to accusations of lip syncing by noting that his touring production was using a strategy it had long relied on for studio recordings "layering vocals and instruments" to allow the Seasons to maintain a sound similar to that heard in the 1960s despite Valli's age.
 The tour was abruptly halted on September 29, 2025, due to Valli suffering an illness, and most remaining tour dates were cancelled.
+Valli made a brief attempt at resuming touring in February 2026, an attempt that was cut short after only three concerts; after these three shows, Valli announced that the shows scheduled in April and May 2026 would be his last in those cities.
+The April and May shows were ultimately never played, as Valli again announced the cancellation of his remaining tour dates on May 29, 2026 through the end of the year at minimum; he stopped short of fully retiring, stating that he would reassess his health in 2027, but that his promoters had been instructed to refund any tickets sold and not reschedule the cancelled dates.
+Valli's brother, singer Bobby Valli, indicated in August 2026—shortly after Valli had made his first public appearance since his most recent concerts, looking visibly frail and weak—that Frankie "will now retire(.)"
+Valli's publicist released a statement stating that this was not the case.
+There has been no indication from representatives of Gaudio or Valli of what will happen to the Four Seasons brand once Valli is no longer able to lead it.